Risk-Based Auto-Deleveraging: Details and Proofs for Multi-Asset Cross-Margining

 \subsection{Numerical Example}

-This appendix details the one-factor approximation of the bivariate GBM model in~\cref{{sec:numerical_example_crossmargin}}.
+This appendix details the one-factor approximation of the bivariate GBM model in~\cref{sec:numerical_example_crossmargin}.
 Note that we take $v$ from the price increment $\Delta p \defeq p_T-p_\tau$ of the GBM model, rather than from log returns, so that $v$ has the correct dollar units in the additive model $p_T=p_\tau+\epsilon v$.
-Under the model stated in~\cref{{sec:numerical_example_crossmargin}}, the covariance matrix of $\Delta p$ is
+Under the model stated in~\cref{sec:numerical_example_crossmargin}, the covariance matrix of $\Delta p$ is